By God’s grace, Jesus saved, sanctified, and filled me with His Holy Spirit.

 - Teaching that sanctification is the will of God for you, Paul said: “For God did not call us to uncleanness, but in holiness” (1 Thessalonians 4:7).

-- Your Father in Heaven will at times find the need to chastise (discipline) His child.
+- Your Father in Heaven will sometimes find the need to chastise (discipline) His child.
 Compared to earthly fathers, we are told: “For they indeed for a few days chastened us as seemed best to them, but He for our profit, that we may be partakers of His holiness” (Hebrews 12:10).

 - The key to your spiritual vitality is found in this admonition: “Pursue peace with all people, and holiness, without which no one will see the Lord” (Hebrews 12:14).

-BONUS: Through the Apostle Peter, the Holy Spirit teaches that the principles of holiness have not vanished.
+Through the Apostle Peter, the Holy Spirit teaches that the principles of holiness have not vanished.
 We are not bound to the cultural methods of attaining holiness via Old Testament Law.
 But in light of Christ’s impending return for each of us, New Testament Christians are commanded to a grace-filled lifestyle of holiness.
 Peter said, “but as He who called you is holy, you also be holy in all your conduct, because it is written, “Be holy, for I am holy”” (1 Peter 1:15-16).